UTC RAVE Alert

 Fish go to heaven.

-Kailey Agoo (Graphic Design, Class of 2025) is a designer, photographer, thinker, do-er, photo-finder, consumer, artist, and friend.
+Agoo is a designer, artist, thinker, do-er, photo-finder, consumer, and friend.
 Through multidisciplinary practices, her work unites physical and digital elements to examine our choices, actions, and perceptions of ourselves and others.
 She believes identity can not exist in seclusion, it is a reflection of the spaces that we inhabit.

-Oliver Ito (Painting and Drawing, Class of 2026) is an emerging queer Japanese American visual artist from the Tennessee Valley.
+Ito is an emerging queer Japanese American visual artist from the Tennessee Valley.
 Ito utilizes the material fluidity within the languages of collage, painting and drawing to explore and subvert hierarchical codes, with references to sexuality, cuisine, and the natural world.
-After earning an associates degree from Cleveland State Community College, Ito moved to Chattanooga in 2023 to continue his education at the University of Tennessee at Chattanooga.
+After earning an associates degree from Cleveland State Community College, Ito moved to Chattanooga in 2023 to continue his education at the University of Tennessee at Chattanooga in the BFA painting and drawing program.